Food Organics and Garden Organics (FOGO)

 Kerbside bin collection schedule

-After considering four options to determine the frequency of the red lid bin collection as part of the FOGO roll out, Singleton councillors resolved at their first meeting of the year on Tuesday 18 February 2025 to introduce the service to all properties utilising the urban and rural split.
+After considering four options to determine the frequency of the red lid bin collection as part of the FOGO roll out, Singleton councillors resolved on Tuesday 18 February 2025 to introduce the service to all properties utilising the urban and rural split.

 • Rural properties move to a weekly green bin and fortnightly red and yellow bin collection.